 For this reason, many MLS services require the square footage for listings to come from a specific and verified source.
 So even if you come up with your own figures, you may need to hire a professional to calculate the square footage of your house to use in your listing.

 At Reali, we offer honest and transparent real estate service, with experienced local agents, big savings, and zero pressure.
 We are proud to offer our clients superior service, for less.
-Our experienced agents, flat fees, and state of the art technology work together to help deliver the best experience possible.
+Our experienced agents, low fees, and state of the art technology work together to help deliver the best experience possible.